Who Should Consider Egg Freezing? Age, Medical Reasons and Future Planning

 What is Egg Freezing?

-Egg Freezing is a form of fertility preservation.
-It involves collecting a person's eggs, freezing and then storing them - often with the intention of thawing them later so they can be used in fertility treatment.
-Egg Freezing is a great way to prepare for the future, no matter your circumstances.
+Egg freezing is a proactive way to prepare for the future, no matter your circumstances.
 And with the capability to store your eggs for up to 55 years, you’ll have plenty of time to make the right decision for you.

 Studies have suggested that the best time to freeze your eggs is before the age of 35, as age not only has an impact on egg quality, but also on the number of eggs in your ovarian reserve.